 Britain to Lose the Pillar Stone

 Anciently, when Judah went into captivity, it didn’t have a king, a royal family, God’s religion or the pillar stone.
 What happened to the stone?
 Mr. Armstrong taught us the history.
 The stone was passed to Jeremiah.
 He took this stone and the king’s daughter to Ireland.
 (The United States and Britain in Prophecy explains this history.)
 Do you think this may be prophetic?
 Will the stone be passed on again?

 We have already explained how England has given the stone to Scotland on the condition it be returned for the next coronation.
 But this prophecy indicates that England will eventually lose total control of the stone.

-Look closely at verse 5.
+Look closely at Hosea 3:5.
 “Afterward shall the children of Israel return, and seek the Lord their God, and David their king; and shall fear the Lord and his goodness in the latter days.”
 After the children of Israel lose their king, royal family, religion and stone, they will seek God and King David.
 This verse is a continuation of the thought in verse 4, which ends with a colon.
 It is a prophecy for the latter days.

 We know England is going to lose its king and queen.
 The royal family will be killed or taken into captivity.
 What will happen to that stone in the Tribulation?